jpgreninger/protocolpp/README.md

 * See www.protocolpp.com for further updates, information and licensing

+* Protocol++® (Protocolpp®) - 5.3.1 released June 28, 2022
+  * All updates documented in the paid version RELEASE file
+  * All releases now encrypted, if yours isn't, it's a fake
+  * Bumped version

 * Protocol++® (Protocolpp®) - 5.3.0 released February 27, 2022
   * Added support for ZUC256 with 16-byte IV (as well as 25-byte IV) in LTE, standalone, confident, integrity
   * Updated SNOWV interface